 Ketogenic Diet Plan

-I am not guaranteeing that this diet will work for you or cure your health problems.
+But first a little legal and medical coverage: Although I have a Master's degree in Applied Clinical Nutrition, I am not a physician.
+I do have extensive experience with eating the ketogenic way, and I improved and reversed many of my health problems with a ketogenic diet.
+I am not guaranteeing that this diet will work for you or resolve your health problems.
 I am just sharing what I know about ketogenic diets.
 Click here for the full legal disclaimer.

 Note of Caution